radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/07-audit-logging.md

 3. Set audit.logging.enabled=**true**.

-4. If you want to enable logging delta changes, set foraudit.logging.diff.enabled=**true**.
+4. If you want to enable logging delta changes, set audit.logging.diff.enabled=**true**.

 5. If you want to enable logging for the vdsconfig utility, set vdsconfig.logging.enabled=**true**.